Crafting-Computer/sim-lang/README.md

 ## Introduction

 Even though Sim is very powerful, it's important to realize that Sim is just a language that expresses logic gates and the wires that connect them.
 My goal of creating Sim is not for you to learn a new language.
-Instead, we wish that you can express the elegant ideas and logics of electric circuit in a hopefully equally elegant form.
+Instead, we wish that you can express the elegant ideas and logics of electric circuits in a hopefully equally elegant form.
 Just as a traditional Chinese proverb says: "Languages carry philosophies" (文以載道), ideas and expressions of them are inseparable.

-In order to master both the ideas and their expressions, we will guide you through the foundamentals of circuit design by creating a 16-bit computer from scratch.
+In order to master both the ideas and their expressions, we will guide you through the fundamentals of circuit design by creating a 16-bit computer from scratch.
 Don't worry too much, we will start simple and slow at first and gradually release the joy of explorations and creations to you after learning the basics.

 Here's a roadmap for building our computer:
 1. [Logic circuits](#basics)